mesosphere-backup/ansible-dcos/docs/INSTALL_ONPREM.md

 $ brew install ansible
 ```

-Execute `ssh-add {keypair}.pem` to be able to access your cluster nodes via SSH
+## Setup infrastructure

-Copy `./hosts.example.yaml` to `./hosts.yaml` and fill in the public IP addresses of your cluster so that Ansible can reach them and additionally set for the variables `bootstrap_ip` and `master_list` the private/internal IP addresses for cluster-internal communication.
+Copy `./hosts.example.yaml` to `./hosts.yaml` and fill in the public IP addresses of your cluster so that Ansible can reach them and additionally set for the variables `dcos_bootstrap_ip` and `dcos_master_list` the private/internal IP addresses for cluster-internal communication.
 For example:

 ```
 ---